anushaporeddy030697/student_internship_management/README.md

 -->  Successfullt implemented the chatbox using Drift but we have to check the messages will be delivering successfully or not in the database.

 -->  The admin login allows you to view the user's chat messages in the chat box.

+02-15-2023

+-->  Admin can clearly visible all the messages send by the student if we are admin we can see the messages using drift.
 </a></p>